MarcusWentz/arbitrum-stylus-testing/README.md

 ./run-dev-node.sh
 ```

-Note: the Docker file foor the Nitro node is located in folder `stylus-dev` for reference.
+Note: the Docker file for the Nitro node is located in folder `stylus-dev` for reference.

 ## Compile